xeenypl/moji/README.md

 - xdotools

 # it work
-moji is very simple script which keeps adding first word of match form file '~/.confin/moji' until do not catch escape.
+moji is very simple script which keeps adding first word of match form file '~/.confin/moji' to stdin until do not catch escape.